When you go to the grocery store without a list, what often happens at the checkout line?

-These are “questions you know they are going to ask as you have heard them many times in interviews (read “Common Interview Questions”).
+These are “questions you know they are going to ask as you have heard them many times in interviews (read “Smart Answers to Interview Questions”).
 Examples like “where do you see yourself in five years?” and “describe a difficult situation you had to work through.”
 Even these questions can be links to your checklist.

 One of my favorite Classic Questions is “why should I hire you?”
 Some interviewees tell the interviewer why they want the job (which shares little about why they should be hired).
 Instead, tell them more from your checklist, which could include any of the following:

 Prepared candidates stand out over those who “wing it” during the hiring process.
 If you do your homework and come to the interview with key information for their decision-making, the process becomes easier for everyone.
 Making informed hiring decisions is a strong requirement for companies trying to avoid the cost of a bad hire.

 If you can see that you are an ideal fit, you just need to make sure they can see it, too.
 Your checklist will be your guide.

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
 He is a unique recruiter with Lean Engineering experience and a Six Sigma Blackbelt.
 Learn more about him through his company site alistsolutions.com.
 Follow Jeff on Twitter (@JLipschultz).